1A person who is the victim of a trick or hoax on April Fool’s Day.

 - I kept thinking this could be an April 1 spoof, like a lot of people, according to this story, it makes the company an April Fool.

-- 1.1A trick or hoax on April 1: [as modifier]: an April Fool jokeMore example sentences
+1.1A trick or hoax on April Fool’s Day: they were taken in by our April Fool

 - Some may even misinterpret this as a delayed April Fool prank.